Applications to IMAT for 2020-21 A.Y.04/07/2019

 Applicants for Medicine and Surgery course can enrol only after having successfully passed the entrance IMAT examination tests required.

-The 2019 Medical Admissions Test for European students will take place on September 12nd in Rome at 14:00 and many other cities across the world (see here the complete list).
-You can find the offical call here (EN) or here (IT), the Annex A here (EN) or here (IT), the Annex B here (EN) or here (IT) and the regional decree for transfer here (all information are referred to the previous IMAT)(all documents will be published shortly).
+The 2020 Medical Admissions Test for European students will take place on September 10th in Rome at 14:00 and many other cities across the world (see here the complete list).
+You can find the offical call here (IT), the Annex A here (IT).
+The detailed program of the 2020 test is available here (IT) .

 The following candidates are considered EU citizens:

 - citizens of Italy and other countries within the European Union;

 - citizens who possess a dual-nationality passport with citizenship in Italy and another country outside the EU or anywhere in the EU;

 - the citizens of Norway, Iceland, Liechtenstein, Switzerland, and the Republic of San Marino;

 - non-EU citizens holding (a) a valid long term residence permit in Italy or (b) a residence permit issued for employment or self-employment, for family reasons, political asylum, asylum for humanitarian or religious reasons;